Silly Symphony: Home media

 Several Symphonies have been released in home media, most of the time as bonus shorts that relate to something within various Disney films.
 For instance, the original Dumbo VHS included Father Noah's Ark, The Practical Pig and Three Orphan Kittens as bonus shorts to make up for the film's short length.
-In the UK, several Symphonies were released in compilations under Walt Disney Home Video's "Storybook Favourites" brand.
-The three "Storybook Favourites Shorts" volumes released included among others, Three Little Pigs, The Tortoise and the Hare and the remake of The Ugly Duckling.
+In the UK, several Silly Symphonies were released in compilations under Disney Videos' "Storybook Favourites" brand.
+The three "Storybook Favourites Shorts" volumes released included among others, The Three Little Pigs, The Tortoise and the Hare and the remake of The Ugly Duckling.

 On December 4, 2001, Disney released "Silly Symphonies" as part of its DVD series "Walt Disney Treasures".
 On December 19, 2006, "More Silly Symphonies" was released, completing the collection and allowing the cartoons to be completely available to the public.

-Some Disney Blu-ray discs includes Silly Symphonies as high definition special features.
-Show White and the Seven Dwarves includes six, Beauty and the Beast and Dumbo both contain two and Pixar's A Bug's Life contains one.
+Some Disney Blu-ray discs include Silly Symphonies as high definition special features.
+Snow White and the Seven Dwarfs includes six, Beauty and the Beast and Dumbo both contain two and Pixar's A Bug's Life contains one.

 The Silly Symphony shorts originally aired on Turner Classic Movies' period program block "Treasures from the Disney Vault".

+Some Silly Symphony shorts are viewable on Disney+.

 List of films

-The Silly Symphonies are listed here in production order.
+The Silly Symphonies are listed here in production order: